autonomous019/aharonov-bohm-non-invasive-brain-computer-interface/README.md

 Code and Documents to build out a non-invasive brain computer interface using the Aharnov-Bohm Effect

+<blockquote>We propose a novel brain–computer interface (BCI) architecture leveraging the quantum Aharonov–
+Bohm (AB) effect to achieve non-contact neural sensing and stimulation.
+Theoretical foundations of the AB effect in the Standard Model are reviewed, emphasizing how electromagnetic vector potentials (𝐀- fields) can induce phase shifts in charged particles without local fields, enabling phase-based quantum sensing.
+We explain how an AB-based sensor can detect cortical electromagnetic activity remotely by measuring phase shifts induced by the brain’s vector potential, with no direct energy exchange .
+The AB sensor design by Chase et al. (Lockheed Martin) is analyzed in depth: an electron interferometer with a field-free enclosure that registers minuscule phase modulations due to ambient potentials .
+We detail the sensor’s architecture, signal path, detection principle, and fundamental sensitivity limits, noting that a potential of order 1 nV can produce a π/2 phase shift in microseconds – six orders of magnitude more sensitivity than classical electromagnetic sensors .
+A complete hardware blueprint for an AB-BCI system is presented, integrating quantum sensor tiles (e.g. Rydberg atom electrometers, nitrogen-vacancy diamond magnetometers, optically pumped magnetometers) for multi-modal field detection, AB-driven 𝐀-field shaping arrays for stealth neuromodulation, control electronics, and safety interlocks.
+We develop a signal processing model comprising quantum interference demodulation, source current inversion, adaptive filtering, phase-coherence analysis, and closed-loop stimulation scheduling.
+Defense and national security implications are discussed, including stealth neural monitoring (covert mind-reading at distance), battlefield cognitive augmentation for warfighters, operator–vehicle neural coupling, and cybersecurity of neuro-quantum channels.
+Dual-use opportunities in medicine and human performance are outlined alongside a technology maturation roadmap.
+Results from theoretical modeling and prior art are presented to validate the feasibility: the AB sensor’s phase response scales with source potential and inversely with distance , offering high SNR detection of neural signals without disturbing them .
+We conclude that an AB-effect BCI could fundamentally surpass traditional EEG/MEG in sensitivity and stealth, though significant engineering challenges remain in coherence maintenance, integration, and ethical deployment</blockquote>

 ## Table of Contents
 - <a href="#theory">The Aharonov–Bohm Effect in Biological Systems</a>